sublinks/sublinks-js-client/README.md

 // Delete any keys from the cache older than the max age.
 With no parameter specified, will use the `cacheTime` value specified at client instantiation time.
 Can also specify a custom max age, in seconds, to flush keys older than that.

-client.cache.housekeep()    // Use class-level max age
-client.cache.housekeep(600) // Delete items older than 60 seconds
+client.cache.housekeep()    // Delete items older than class-level max age client.cache.housekeep(600) // Delete items older than 600 seconds